PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 - If a cart rule is associated with a product :

-    1/ If the cart rule specifically applies a reduction on a product 2/ If the cart rule adds a free gift to the order
+    1/ If the cart rule specifically applies a reduction on a product, it uses the rule defined for when the product is added in the order.
+    2/ If the cart rule adds a free gift to the order

 5. **Cart rule list**